Katz, N., Koukharenko, V. and Geldner, P2,3.

 Calculation of VEGF concentration

-Final work concentration is 50ng/ml.
-In order to prep 10ml of working medium we need 500ng, which is 0.5ug.
+The final work concentration is 50ng/ml.
+In order to prep 10ml of the working medium, we need 500ng, which is 0.5ug.

-When reconstituted original 20ug of VEGF in 1ml of distil water, we achieve concentration of 20ug/ml.
+When reconstituting the original 20ug of VEGF in 1ml of distilled water, we achieve a concentration of 20ug/ml.
 Adding 9ml of DMEM (suppl.
-7.5% FBS) bring to conc.
+7.5% FBS) brings to conc.
 20ug/10ml or 2ug/ml.
-0.25ml of this solution contains 0.5ug of VEGF, which required for prep of 10ml of working solution.
+0.25ml of this solution contains 0.5ug of VEGF, which is required for the prep of 10ml of the working solution.

 For each 10ml of required medium with 50ng/ml of VEGF we have to thaw 1 vial of 0.25ml aliquot and add to 9.75ml of work medium.